mjordan/islandora_workbench/README.md

  ```

 In the workflow described at the beginning of this section, you might want to include the `output_csv` option in the configuration file, since the resulting CSV file can be populated with metadata later and used in an `update` task to add it to the stub nodes.

+## Rolling back nodes and media

+In the `create` and `create_from_files` tasks, a `rollback.yml` configuration file and a `rollback.csv` file in the format described in "Deleting nodes", below, are created so you can roll back (i.e., delete) all the nodes and accompanying media you just created.
+This configuration file runs a `delete` task.
+See the "Deleting nodes" section below for more information.

+Note that the rollback configuration and CSV file overwrites older versions, so they only apply to the most recent `create` and `create_from_files` runs.

 ## Updating nodes